RiRe/NUXOA-Docs/source/index.html.md

 Using this endpoint, you can set the cancellation date for a contract.
 Please make sure that you retrieve the possible dates first by calling the Endpoint `/plesk/cancel` without the `date` parameter, as only valid dates are accepted.

 <aside class="notice">
-Please note a revoke of an existing contract cancellation isnt possible.
+Please note revocation of an existing Plesk license cancellation isn't possible.
 </aside>

 ### API endpoint